sts10/radiation/README.md

 _Note:_ By default, Radiation creates your blog at `~/public_html/blog.html`.
 If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
 So if it's important to you, back it up somewhere safe!

-Also, Radiation stores your blog posts in `~/posts`, so if you have a directory at `~/posts` make sure you either remove it or empty it before installing Radiation.

 ### Usage

-As of Radiation v 0.0.8, running Radaition is still a little clunky.
+As of Radiation v 0.1.0, running Radaition is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`